lekoala/silverstripe-cms-actions/README.md

 This module is mainly targeted at dealing with actions on regular DataObjects.
 However, in order to support actions on pages, the `ActionsGridFieldItemRequest` is also applied on `LeftAndMain`.
 Therefore, actions defined on pages should work properly as well.

-WARNING : this is still a bit experimental even if early tests show that this work well.

 ## Add your buttons